nexmo-se/multi-outbound-calls/README.md

 - Receive PSTN calls,</br>
 - Make PSTN calls,</br>
 - Receive or place a call to/from another WebRTC client (opened from the same link - logged in as a different user).</br>

+## Test multi-calls

+Call in to the phone number listed as  **`SERVICE_NUMBER`** in .env file.</br>
+It will ring the endpoints listed as Group 1 in .env file,</br>
+first one to answers get connected to the incoming call,</br>
+all other endpoints stop ringing.